udacity/FCND-Backyard-Flyer/README.md

 Successfully installed future-0.16.0 lxml-4.0.0 pymavlink-2.2.4 utm-0.4.2
 #
 # To activate this environment, use:
-# > source activate flyingcarnd-p0
+# > source activate backyard-flyerj
 #
 # To deactivate an active environment, use:
 # > source deactivate